 What Is the Fawn Response?
 A Trauma Therapist Explains

-If you've ever found yourself agreeing to something you didn't want to do, over-apologizing for existing, or exhausting yourself making sure everyone around you is okay, you might be living with the fawn response, even if you've never heard it called that.
+If youโ€™ve ever found yourself agreeing to something you didnโ€™t want to do, over-apologizing for existing, or exhausting yourself making sure everyone around you is okay, you might be living with the fawn response, even if youโ€™ve never heard it called that.

-The fawn response is one of the four trauma responses, and honestly, one of the hardest ones to recognize.
-Because unlike fight or flight, fawning doesn't look like a trauma response from the outside.
+The fawn response is a trauma response characterized by prioritizing others' emotional needs over your own as a survival mechanism, often developed in response to childhood abuse or neglect.
+It is one of the four trauma responses, and honestly, one of the hardest ones to recognize.
+Because unlike fight or flight, fawning doesnโ€™t look like a trauma response from the outside.
 It looks like being nice.
 Being helpful.
 Being easy to be around.

 But underneath all of that, your nervous system is working overtime to keep you safe.

-What Is the Fawn Response?
+What Is the Fawn Trauma Response?

 Tune in to The Complex Trauma Podcast for more on trauma recovery!

-The fawn response is a survival strategy where a person instinctively appeases, placates, or people pleases in response to a perceived threat.
-Instead of fighting back or running away, the nervous system decides: make them happy and you'll be okay.
+The fawn response is a survival mechanism where a person instinctively appeases, placates, or people pleases in response to a threatening situation.
+Instead of fighting back or running away, the nervous system decides: make them happy and youโ€™ll be okay, as a way to ensure one's own safety.

-Because fawning looks so socially acceptable, most people don't recognize it in themselves for a long time.
-Sometimes decades.
+Because fawning looks so socially acceptable, most people donโ€™t recognize it in themselves for a long timeโ€”sometimes decades.
 It gets mistaken for kindness, flexibility, or being low maintenance.
-But there's a difference between genuinely wanting to show up for people and feeling like you have no other choice.
+But thereโ€™s a difference between genuinely wanting to show up for people and feeling like you have no other choice.
+Fawning behavior is a trauma-driven pattern, and recognizing the signs of fawning is crucial for understanding its impact.

 Common signs of the fawn response include: